Eschatologue/CM_wiki/docs/class/artificer/battlesmith.md

 ## Level 3: Battle Smith Spells

 You always have certain spells prepared after you reach particular levels in this class, as shown in the Battle Smith Spells table.
-These spells count as artificer spells for you, but they don’t count against the number of artificer spells you prepare.
+These spells count as artificer spells for you, but they don't count against the number of artificer spells you prepare.

 | Artificer Level | Battle Smith Spells |
 | :-: | --- |